angeloocana/angeloocana/src/pages/blog/redux-saga/making-async-reasonable-with-redux-saga.en.md

 ## race

-Returns when the first yield returns.
+returns when the first yield returns.

 ```js